JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

   :code:`number stuck tolerance` is exceeded and all of the station's observations are part of the same streak, :code:`time stuck tolerance` is ignored and all of the observations are rejected regardless of the duration.

+* :code:`percentage stuck tolerance`: the maximum percentage out of all non-missing values in each record, above which this many observations with the same value in a row are rejected as a streak.
+The percentage is first converted to a number for each record; if the number is less than 2, no observations are flagged in that record (otherwise every observation would be flagged as a streak of 1).

+If :code:`percentage stuck tolerance` is defined, :code:`number stuck tolerance` and :code:`time stuck tolerance` must NOT be defined.

+If :code:`number stuck tolerance` and :code:`time stuck tolerance` are defined, :code:`percentage stuck tolerance` must NOT be defined.

 Example 1
 ^^^^^^^^^